Al-Khazini

+Al-Khazini is one of the few Islamic astronomers to be known for doing original observations.
+He provided the positions of fixed stars, and for oblique ascensions and time-equations for the latitude of Marv in which he was based.
+He also wrote extensively on various calendrical systems and on the various manipulations of the calendars.
+He also devised the world's most precise instrument for weighing ordinary objects, determining specific gravities, and even examining the composition of alloys.
+On the basis of his detailed description, it has been possible to reconstruct his complex mechanism, which he dubbed "The Comprehensive Balance".
+Modern study affirms his claim to its extraordinary accuracy of 1:60,000.

+Al-Khazini was the author of an encyclopedia on scales and water-balances called The Book of the Balance of Wisdom (Kitab Mizan al-Hikmah, 1121), which explored theories of density, specific gravities of metals, precious stones, and liquids, as well as principles of equilibrium.
+The book is thought to have been "one of the most sophisticated and advanced balances to be designed and manufactured in the medieval Islamic world", and "the most comprehensive work on [weighing] in the Middle Ages, from any cultural area".

 Life

-Al-Khazini was an emancipated slave in Marv, which was then one of the most important cities of Khorasan.
+Al-Khazini was an emancipated Greek slave in Marv, which was then one of the most important cities of Khorasan.
 He got his name from his master (Abu‘l Husayn ‘Alī ibn Muhammad al-Khāzin al-Marwazī) who was the treasurer of Marv.
 The term khāzin was simply the title of the royal treasurer since the early Islamic period.
 His master made provisions so that al-Khazini could obtain a first-class education.
 Some believe that al-Khazini was a pupil of Omar Khayyam.
 While this is not known, he wrote about Khayyam, in particular, he gave a description of the water-balance invented by him (and improved upon by Al-Isfizari).
 And according to some sources, he collaborated with him on the reformation of the Persian calendar in 1079.

 Al-Khazini was known for being a humble man.
 He refused thousands of Dinar for his works, saying he did not need much to live on because it was only his cat and himself in his household.
 Al-Khazini was one of only about twenty astronomers of the Islamic era who performed original observations.
 His works reached Byzantium in the 14th century, in particular, they were studied by George Chrysococces and later by Theodore Meliteniotes.